 Always keep in mind maker-schedules vs manager-schedules.
 To the extent that a meeting is required, schedule it back-to-back with another meeting.
 Avoid spreading them out – no one will be able to focus meaningfully in small pockets of free time.

-No one is expected to respond immediately to messages/emails.
+No one is expected to respond immediately to messages or emails.
 Even if it’s coming from their manager or director.
-We encourage you to disable slack notifications, email/phone notifications, and anything else that disturbs your flow.
+To enable better focus and combat people’s tendencies to expect an immediate response, we encourage everyone to disable slack and email notifications – your manager certainly can’t blame you for following company guidelines.